badd-labs/badd-labs/README.md

 ===

 Learning objectives
+---

 - Application development skills on Ethereum blockchains.
 - Deep understanding of blockchain internals (and development of blockchain extensions).

-In particular,  through our labs, you will gain in-depth understanding and hands-on experience on the following concepts/keywords:
+In particular,  through our labs, you will gain hands-on experience on the following concepts/keywords:

 - Blockchains: Transactions, fees, ledger, payments, smart contracts, Gas
 - DeFi: DEX, lending,